axadn/downhilldanger/README.md

 Collision detection is implemented for the edges of the path, the trees, and balloons.

 #### Object Pooling
-In earlier stages of development, there were momentary slowdowns that became more frequent the longer the application was open.
-This seemed like an issue with memory allocation.
+In earlier stages of development, there were momentary slowdowns that became more frequent after playing for a little while.
+This seemed like an issue I've seen before with memory allocation.
 Because the slope deletes and instantiates lots of trees, the garbage collector becomes very taxed.
 We don't have direct control over how memory is used in JavaScript.
 We can, however, make the garbage collector's job a lot easier by re-using objects instead of instantiating new ones.
 The implementation of an Object Pool is very simple, but very effective :

 ```javascript
 class TreePool{